A resolution of the inclusive flavor-breaking $\tau$ $|V_{us}|$ puzzle: Conclusions

 \section{Conclusions}

 We have revisited the determination of $\vert V_{us}\vert$ from flavor-breaking finite-energy sum rule analyses of experimental inclusive non-strange and strange hadronic $\tau$ decay distributions, identifying an important systematic problem in the conventional implementation of this approach, and developing an alternate implementation which cures this problem.
 We have also used lattice results to bring under better theoretical control the treatment of the potentially problematic $D=2$ OPE series entering these analyses.
-The new implementation requires fitting effective $D>4$ condensates to data and dramatically reduces the $w$- and $s_0$-instabilities found when conventional implementation assumptions are used.
-The new implementation produces results for $\vert V_{us}\vert$ in excellent agreement with that obtained from $K_{\ell 3}$, and compatible within errors with the expectations of three-family unitarity, thus resolving the long-standing puzzle of the $>3\sigma$ low values of $\vert V_{us}\vert$ obtained from the conventional implementation of the FB FESR $\tau$ approach.
+The new implementation, which employs the FOPT prescription for the integrated $D=2$ OPE series and requires fitting effective $D>4$ condensates to data, dramatically reduces the $w$- and $s_0$-instabilities found when conventional implementation assumptions are employed for the $D=6,\, 8$ condensates.
+The $w$- and $s_0$-instabilities of the conventional implementation establish that the assumptions employed in that implementation are not self-consistent, and hence that the conventional implementation needs to be abandoned going forward.